Rokiis1/roadmap/QA/assets/examples/stlc/testPlan.md

 - **Three Point Estimation:** We will use optimistic, most likely, and pessimistic scenarios to estimate the effort.
 For example, best case scenario (everything goes as planned), most likely scenario (minor issues occur), and worst case scenario (major issues occur) will be considered.

+- **Fibonacci Sequence Estimation:** We will use the Fibonacci sequence (1, 2, 3, 5, 8, 13) to estimate the effort of tasks.
+Each task is assigned a number from the Fibonacci sequence that best represents its estimated effort.

 ## 10. Test Case Prioritization

 - **Risk-Based Prioritization:** High-risk areas could include the system's ability to correctly track and update the status of books (checked out, returned, overdue), as errors here could lead to significant issues like loss of books or incorrect fines.
 Test cases that validate these functionalities would be given priority.